KsenijaS/krakenx/README.md

 ## Windows installation

-Install libusb or libusbK device driver for the NZXT USB device.
-[Zadig](http://zadig.akeo.ie/) is a tool to accomplish this.
-Select "Options -> List All Devices", select your NZXT device, change target driver to libusb-win32 or libusbK and install the driver.
-CAM software will not detect the device after this.
-See [libwdi FAQ](https://github.com/pbatard/libwdi/wiki/FAQ#Help_Zadig_replaced_the_driver_for_the_wrong_device_How_do_I_restore_it) for uninstallation instructions.

-Now krakenx can be installed using PIP (use Python 3, no adminstrative privileges required):
+Krakenx can be installed using PIP (use Python 3, no administrative privileges required):

 `python -m pip install krakenx`

 `colctl` works with user privileges.
 Other accounts may need `PATH` updates for Python main and script folders in system environment (only available in user environment by default).

 The `colctl` command might only work in a Unix shell like git bash.
 Use `colctl.py` in Windows command line environments instead which just redirects your command.

+If Zadig has been previously used to replace the Windows driver for the Kraken caller, follow the [instructions to restore the original driver](https://github.com/pbatard/libwdi/wiki/FAQ#Help_Zadig_replaced_the_driver_for_the_wrong_device_How_do_I_restore_it).

 ## Install from source